Vehicle Safety · 2–5 min talk

 • Increase following distance.

-• Use headlights and visibility aids.
+• Use headlights and maintain visibility.

-• Delay travel if conditions are unsafe.
+• Delay travel when conditions are unsafe.

 Ask the Crew